 Jurong West lift that plunged four floors remains closed after two months

-SINGAPORE: Some residents at a block of flats in Jurong West have been left hanging after the only lift that serves their units broke down two months ago.
+SINGAPORE: Some residents at a block of flats in Jurong West have been left hanging ever since the only lift that serves their units broke down two months ago.

 Lift D at Block 542, Jurong West Avenue 1 serves eight units in the four-storey block.
 It was closed for maintenance after an incident on Jul 1 left one woman injured.
 A passenger involved in the incident said the lift fell four storeys to the ground floor.